AnasBenAmor10/AnasBenAmor10/README.md

 - 🛠️ **DevOps** – Applying tools to automate workflows, enhance system reliability, and improve scalability.
 - 🔧 **Data Engineering** – Implementing automation for data ingestion, processing, and transformation, streamlining the entire data pipeline from acquisition to visualization.

-Currently, I'm seeking a 6-month internship to apply my skills in AI, machine learning, and data engineering.
+Currently, I'm seeking a 6-month internship to apply my skills in AI and data engineering.

 Feel free to explore my projects and repositories to see what I’ve been working on!
 ---